 Eat your way through Findlay Market.
 Seriously, there’s not a bad spot to eat at Findlay Market.
 There’s some seating indoors (small tables) and you can also sit outside in their Biergarten.
 And don’t forget that Rhinegeist Brewery is just a few blocks north!

-Spend an afternoon biking on the Loveland Bike Trail.
+It is the city of love after all!
+Explore Loveland and spend an afternoon biking on the Loveland Bike Trail.
 You can rent bikes there or take your own to ride on miles of paved trails.
 There are lots of spots for coffee or a meal surrounding the “main trail entrance” and it’s a charming place to explore.
 And seriously, you’re sure to have a great date in LOVEland!